rm511130/Physna_User_Manual/README.md

     **c) _NIST 800-171_:** Physna is NIST SP800-171 or just 800-171 compliant.
 NIST 800-171 is a codification of the requirements that any non-Federal computer system must follow in order to store, process, or transmit Controlled Unclassified Information (CUI) or provide security protection for such systems.
 The exact requirements for NIST SP 800-171 revision 2 can be found at https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-171r2.pdf.
 NIST SP 800-171 compliance is currently required by some Department of Defense contracts via DFARS clause 252.204-7012.
 The DoD Office of Sponsored Programs verifies and ensures that NIST 800-171 requirements are applicable.
 The key requirements fall into the following 14 categories.
    1) Access Control
-   2) Awareness And Training
+   2) Awareness and Training
-   3) Audit And Accountability
+   3) Audit and Accountability
    4) Configuration Management
-   5) Identification And Authentication
+   5) Identification and Authentication
    6) Incident Response
    7) Maintenance
    8) Media Protection